ThauEx/ffrk-proxy/README.md

 ### Device configuration
 I think you all know how to configure a proxy server on your phone/tablet.
+Automatic:
+Set the proxy option to `Proxy Auto-Config` and enter the url which is shown when starting the proxy.
+It should look like this:
+`Enter this url in your automatic proxy settings http://XXX.XXX.XXX.XXX:5051/proxy.pac`

+(legacy)
 For Android:
 > Proxy: Manual
 > Server Ip: IP of the computer where this proxy is running on